 INSIDR Tip: Don’t forget to bring your passport with you when you shop at Carrousel du Louvre so you can directly claim your tax refund!

 Grabbing lunch or a coffee during your visit at Carrousel du Louvre

 Carrousel du Louvre offers a variety of restaurants.
 Among our favourites are Salam for mediterranean specialties, Tazio for great Italian and Mira for Spanish-style tapas.
-While the Louvre’s surrounding neighborhood offers a variety of small cafés, eating lunch in this neighborhood can get pricey fast.
+While the Louvre is surrounded by a variety of small cafés, eating lunch in this area can get pricey fast.
 And, if you’re visiting The Louvre with kids, finding somewhere the whole family can eat at might take the better part of an hour.
 The Carrousel du Louvre offers a great range of culinary options so you’re guaranteed to find something to satisfy even your pickiest eater.
-Because The Carrousel is attached to The Louvre, almost all of the staff here speak English, which is great if you’re still working on bringing your French up to scratch.
+Because The Carrousel is attached to The Louvre, almost all of the staff here speak English, which is very convenient.
 For questions about traveling in Paris, don’t hesitate to head to their welcome desk where friendly multilingual staff will be of help!

 Going for a walk in Tuileries Garden after visiting the Louvre

 The Tuileries were created by the infamous Catherine de Medici in 1564 to serve as a private park for the palace and its royal inhabitants and were not open to the public until the mid-17th century.
 It’s an iconic spot in Paris that’s just as beautiful as the works you’ll find inside the Louvre.
 The Tuileries are open all year long with extended summer hours so you can enjoy the gardens well into the evening.